Pattern Avoidance in Poset Permutations: Open problems

 \section{Open problems}

-We hope that the simple, combinatorial proofs of our main results will encourage further research into pattern avoidance in permutations on posets.
-In particular we would like to see a proof of the following:
+We hope that the simple, combinatorial proof of our main result will encourage further research into pattern avoidance in permutations on posets.
+Besides the chain and antichain (for which pattern avoidance is trivial), there are three other three-element posets underlying length three poset patterns: the ``hill" and ``valley" posets (two elements incomparable to each other, one element either greater than or less than both), and the ``line plus point" poset (two elements comparable, one incomparable to both).
+In the case of the hill and valley posets, we would like to see a proof of the following: